llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

 The storage encompasses memory, registers, and literal/implicit values.

-Zero or more single location descriptions may be valid for a location description at the same instruction.
+Zero or more single location descriptions may be active for a location description at the same instruction.

-## 4.2.
-LLVM Debug Information Expressions
+## LLVM Debug Information Expressions

-_[Note: LLVM expressions derive much of their semantics from the DWARF expressions described in the [AMDGPU Dwarf Extensions][1].]_
+_[Note: LLVM expressions derive much of their semantics from the DWARF expressions described in the [AMDGPU Dwarf Expressions][18].]_

 LLVM debug information expressions ("LLVM expressions") specify a typed location. _[Note: Unlike DWARF expressions, they cannot directly describe how to